davidvasandani/blog/posts/obsidian-git-with-keybase-repo/obsidian-git-with-keybase-repo-1.md

    $ which git-remote-keybase
    /usr/local/bin/git-remote-keybase
    ```
-2. Add the folder to Obsidian Git plugin
+2. Add the path to the Obsidian Git plugin

    ![Screenshot of the Obsidian Git plugin Additional PATHs config](obsidian-git-additional-path.jpg)